bchare/ncaabball/README.md

 Then the NCAA assigns the team strengths in order of the NET rankings.
 For example, on Selection Sunday 2025, the top 3 pythag strengths were Duke (0.990), Houston (0.989), and Auburn (0.986).
 However, the top 3 NET rankings were #1 Duke, #2 Auburn, and #3 Houston.
 So #1 Duke kept its own strength of 0.990, #2 Auburn got the #2 strength (0.989, from Houston), and #3 Houston got the #3 strength (0.986, from Auburn).
 Bart Torvik's WAB doesn't use the NET.

-Next, calculate the game's value using your opponent's strength versus the bubble team's strength.
-This function is called the log5 formula and it has a long history in baseball analytics and other rating systems.\
+Next, calculate each game's value using the opponent's strength versus the bubble team's strength.
+This function is called the log5 formula and it has a long history in baseball analytics and other rating systems.

-game_wab = (opponent_pythag \* (1 - bubble_pythag)) / (opponent_pythag \* (1 - bubble_pythag) + bubble_pythag \* (1 - opponent_pythag))\
+game_wab = (opponent_pythag \* (1 - bubble_pythag)) / (opponent_pythag \* (1 - bubble_pythag) + bubble_pythag \* (1 - opponent_pythag))

 * Playing against the elite team:  (0.978 \* (1 - 0.898)) / (0.978 \* (1 - 0.898) + 0.898 \* (1 - 0.978)) = 0.835
 * Playing against the top-30 team: (0.936 \* (1 - 0.898)) / (0.936 \* (1 - 0.898) + 0.898 \* (1 - 0.936)) = 0.624
 * Playing against the bad team:    (0.090 \* (1 - 0.898)) / (0.090 \* (1 - 0.898) + 0.898 \* (1 - 0.090)) = 0.011

-The team earns that value for a win and loses one minus that value for a loss.
-For example, 0.75 for a win and -0.25 for a loss.
+A team earns that value for a win and loses one minus that value for a loss.
 Sum every game's value for the team's season total WAB.

-* A team adds 0.835 to its WAB for beating the elite team, or loses (1 - 0.835) = 0.165 for losing.
+* A team adds 0.835 to its WAB for beating the elite team, or subtracts (1 - 0.835) = 0.165 for losing.
-* A team adds 0.624 to its WAB for beating the top-30 team, or loses (1 - 0.624) = 0.376 for losing.
+* A team adds 0.624 to its WAB for beating the top-30 team, or subtracts (1 - 0.624) = 0.376 for losing.
-* A team adds 0.011 to its WAB for beating the bad team, or loses (1 - 0.011) = 0.989 for losing.
+* A team adds 0.011 to its WAB for beating the bad team, or subtracts (1 - 0.011) = 0.989 for losing.

 The above is correct for neutral site games.
 To account for home court advantage, give a 1.3% advantage to playing at home and a 1.3% disadvantage to playing away.
 The math looks like this: